Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Stop Dog Aggression

 Anyone who has a dog displaying aggressive behavior can go through these steps to try to eliminate problems.
-Sometimes, older dogs respond well to behavior training, and maybe they just need some medical attention.
+Sometimes, older dogs respond well to behavior training, or they might need medical attention.

 Pay Attention to Aggression Cues

 Take another look at the different kinds of dog aggression.
-Pinpointing one kind is a step closer to understanding why your dog acted the way it did.
-Simply take note of when and where it happened, who was around, as well as what else was going on at the time.
+Pinpointing one kind is a step closer to understanding why your dog acted the way that they did.
+Simply take note of when and where it happened, who was around, and what else was going on at the time.
 The dog’s behavior is almost always a reaction to an underlying issue.
-Diagnosing the dog’s behavior is the first step in trying to cure it.
+Diagnosing the dog’s behavior is the first step in trying to stop it.

-Who Was the Cause or Recipient of the Aggression?
+Determine the Cause or Recipient of the Aggression

 Partner With Professionals